Luigi Mangione’s to-do list included ‘pluck eyebrows’ and ‘change hat’

 But they argue that anything found in the bag should be barred because police didn’t have a search warrant and lacked the grounds to justify a warrantless search.
 Prosecutors contend the search was legal — officers said they were checking for a bomb — and that police eventually obtained a warrant.

-The notes, along with other evidence highlighted at the pretrial hearing, underscore that Mangione’s stop in Altoona, a city of about 44,000 people about 230 miles (370 kilometers) west of Manhattan, was only meant to be temporary.
+The notes, along with other evidence highlighted at the pretrial hearing, underscore that Mangione’s stop in Altoona, a city of about 44,000 people about 230 miles (370km) west of Manhattan, was only meant to be temporary.

 Mangione, 27, has pleaded not guilty to state and federal murder charges.
 The pretrial hearing, which resumes for a sixth day on Thursday, applies only to the state case.
 His lawyers are making a similar push to exclude the evidence from his federal case, where prosecutors are seeking the death penalty.